-Form SP1 is available from the College or its website at www.knock.co.uk.
-Parents/Guardians wishing to claim Special Provision should also forward a completed copy of Form SP1 directly to Our Lady and St Patrick's College, Knock by Tuesday, 16 March 2021.
+For those pupils currently in P7 in primary schools in Northern Ireland, claims for Special Provision should be made on Form SP1 and uploaded with the Transfer Application.
+Form SP1 is available from the College or its website: www.knock.co.uk.
+Parents/ Guardians wishing to claim Special Provision should also forward a completed copy of Form SP1 directly to Our Lady and St Patrick's College, Knock by Wednesday, 23 February 2022.
 After this date, claims for Special Provision should be made directly to Our Lady and St Patrick's College, Knock, and parents should notify the Education Authority's School Admissions Team.
-The final date for receipt of new applications/additional information is Monday, 12 April 2021, no later than 4pm.
+The final date for receipt of new applications/additional information is Wednesday, 9 March 2022, no later than 4pm.